 - New Python code should adhere to the Style Guide for Python Code (PEP 8).
 Use the

 flake8tool to verify that your changes don’t violate this style before committing your modifications.
 Also, please have a look at the Django coding style guides as a reference.

 - Existing code can be refactored to adhere to PEP 8, if you feel like it.
 However, such style changes must be committed separately from other code modifications, to ease the reviewing of such pull requests.

 files for these WebUI tests can be found in file

 - Every bug fix or notable change made to a release branch must be accompanied

-- Pull requests must be accompanied with a corresponding
+- Pull requests must be accompanied by a suggested

 CHANGELOGentry that documents the change.